ThePoShWolf/specialK/README.md

 # specialK

 This is **NOT** a verb-noun wrapper for `kubectl`.
+This is a simple, opinionated extension to `kubectl`.

-specialK is designed to add PowerShell object functionality to `kubectl` while maintaining original usage and output.
-For any command combinations that are supported, it converts them to PowerShell objects.
+specialK is designed to add PowerShell object functionality to `kubectl` while maintaining original syntax and output.
+For any command combinations that are supported, it calls `kubectl` directly and converts the output to PowerShell objects.
 For any command combinations not supported, it calls `kubectl` directly.
 This means that if you are familiar with `kubectl`, then you'll be familiar with specialK.
-If you learn specialK, then you'll be familiar with `kubectl`.
-This is so true-to-source that it **works with `kubectl`'s PowerShell auto-completion** (you just have to run `Add-specialKAutoCompletion`).
+If you learn specialK, then you'll be familiar with `kubectl` (and miss the objectification if you switch back to bash).

+This is so true-to-source that it even works with `kubectl`'s PowerShell auto-completion (you just need to install it with `Add-specialKAutoCompletion`).

 ## Usage example